aryrfjr/PRM_4_113603/python_scripts/SS-ML/README.md

 - **fcsci.py**: this is a script that reads a step from a LAMMPS **.dump** file to compute their FCSI indexes (see on **19/09/2019**).

-- **ML-ICOHP_MPI.py**: this is a script that reads a set of steps from a LAMMPS **.dump** file to compute the ML predicted ICOHP values for all detected bonds.
+- **ML-ICOHP_MPI.py**: this is a script that reads a set of steps from a LAMMPS **.dump** file to compute the ML predicted -ICOHP values for all detected bonds.
 This is script was never mentioned in any diary.

-- **ML-ICOHP.py**: this is a script that reads a set of steps from a LAMMPS **.dump** file to compute the ML predicted ICOHP values for all detected bonds.
+- **ML-ICOHP.py**: this is a script that reads a set of steps from a LAMMPS **.dump** file to compute the ML predicted -ICOHP values for all detected bonds.
 Mentioned so many times in the diary of **Aug-2019** and also on **27/09/2019-(4)** and on **06/02/2020-(3)**.

 - **ML-ICOHP_RMSD.py**: this is a script that reads a LAMMPS **.dump** file and writes a corresponding file with ML predicted -ICOHP values for all detected bonds.
-The user can define which steps will be read as well as the cutoff radius which in principle has to be the same used in the DFT ICOHP simulations.
-This code also reports the RMSD values for the last step based on its ICOHPLIST.lobster file.
+The user can define which steps will be read as well as the cutoff radius which in principle has to be the same used in the DFT COHP simulations.
+This code also reports the RMSD values for the last step based on its **ICOHPLIST.lobster** file.
 See on **08/08/2019-(3)**

 - **nucleation.py**: see on **09/09/2019-(1)**.